Information for carers of our patients

 - describes some of the other professionals you may come into contact with while you are caring for your friend or relative.

-Our day care service takes place in the new Anniversary Centre.
-Patients can be referred by their St Christopher’s nurse or another specialist palliative care team and are able to attend a wide variety of groups such as creative arts groups, support groups, practical information groups about a range of subjects such as managing finances, healthy eating etc, and relaxation groups.
+Our day care service takes place in the Anniversary Centre at our Sydenham site and at our site in Orpington.
+Patients can be referred by their St Christopher’s healthcare professional or another specialist palliative care team and are able to attend a wide variety of groups such as creative arts groups, support groups, practical information groups about a range of subjects such as managing finances, healthy eating etc, and relaxation groups.
 Some of these groups are specifically for carers.
-If you’re interested, ask your St Christopher’s nurse for more information.
+If you’re interested, ask your St Christopher’s healthcare professional for more information.

 It can sometimes be difficult to know who is responsible for what.
 The list that follows explains who’s who at St Christopher’s and in the community.

 Clinical nurse specialists (CNS or specialist palliative care nurses) are nurses who have had extra training in palliative care to give emotional support and practical advice to patients and their families and provide pain and symptom control.
 They do not usually provide hands-on care, but give advice to the primary healthcare team (see below) and link into the hospice or hospital.
 If your friend or relative is being cared for at home, then the St Christopher’s nurse who visits them is a clinical nurse specialist.

 If the patient is living in a care home, the St Christopher’s specialist nurse will advise the care home staff on symptom control and good palliative care, and can also refer the patient to other St Christopher’s services.